Secret Service of the Imperial Court

-Secret Service of the Imperial Court, also known as Police Pool of Blood, is a 1984 Hong Kong wuxia film produced by the Shaw Brothers Studio and was directed by Tony Lo.
-Starring Bryan Leung and Tony Liu, the film follows the story of Zhao Bu Fan (Leung), sergeant for the emperor's Brocade Guards who becomes disillusioned with his purpose under the direction of a corrupt court eunuch (Liu), the latter's characterization drawing reference from the historical Wang Zhen.
+Secret Service of the Imperial Court, also known as Police Pool of Blood, is a 1984 Hong Kong wuxia film produced by the Shaw Brothers Studio and directed by Tony Lo, starring Bryan Leung and Tony Liu.
+Set in 15th-century China, the film follows a jinyiwei (secret police) officer who becomes disillusioned with his purpose under the direction of a corrupt court eunuch based on the historical figure Wang Zhen.

 The 2010 film 14 Blades has been suggested to be a remake.